Today on Gotham,

 Tesla arrived in Manhattan with only four cents in his pocket.
 He earned a decent wage from Thomas Edison, but left after the Wizard of Menlo Park failed to pay a promised bonus for Tesla tripling the output of a dynamo.
 Tesla started his own company, but his investors cheated him, and the inventor spent a year digging ditches, earning only $2 per day.
 When Tesla finally sold his electric motor patents to George Westinghouse, however, he moved into the Waldorf-Astoria and started eating meals at Delmonico’s.
 Towards the end of his life, when his major investment in the wireless transmission of power did not pan out, he declared bankruptcy and lived alone, often surrounded by pigeons, at the Hotel New Yorker.

 Does the work continue?
-And how is NYC different for a person in his field now?
+How is NYC different for a person in his field now?

 Tesla offers an example of curiosity-seeking, idealistic inventing.
 Today’s innovations tend to be done by teams at federal labs, universities, or corporate research centers, and they usually are focused on profit.
 Even Edison developed new products in order to make money, while Tesla — although he certainly enjoyed his lavish meals at Delmonico’s and his fancy room at the Waldorf Astoria — believed that technology transcended the marketplace and that invention should not just be tied to profits.
 He wrote: “The desire that guides me in all I do is the desire to harness the forces of nature to the service of mankind.”
 In my opinion, NYC and other communities need to embrace Tesla’s example of selfless, out-of-the-box thinking if we are to tackle climate change, pervasive poverty, and other worldly challenges.